 Options for compliance

-BP will continue to work with our customers to supply safe, compliant and quality fuels globally.
+BP will continue to work with our customers to supply safe, compliant and quality fuels, lubricants, products and services globally.

 VLSFO will be a new fuel option available in 2020